lightbend/kalix-javascript-sdk/samples/js/js-eventsourced-shopping-cart/README.md

 npm run test
 ```

-These tests leverage the mock event-sourced entity classes provided by `testkit.js`.
+These tests leverage the mock entity classes provided by `@kalix-io/testkit`.
 These classes mimic the minimal required machinery to execute commands and handle events against a single entity for simple unit testing.
-In the future, more complicated testing can leverage the Kalix integration test-kit which runs the proxy inside docker (see [this example](https://github.com/lightbend/kalix-framework/blob/master/javascript-sdk/integration-test/integration-testkit-test.js)).
+Integration tests, which run a local Kalix development environment, can also be written using `@kalix-io/testkit`.

 ## Running Locally